What is stock footage and photography?

-Stock footage is video content produced for commercial and editorial licensing that is typically made available to customers by online distributors such as Dissolve.
+Stock footage is video content produced for commercial and editorial licensing that is typically made available to customers by online stock libraries such as Dissolve.
+Stock photography is photo content produced for the same purposes.

 Customers license stock footage for marketing and promotional videos, TV programs, advertising, and films as a convenient alternative to producing custom footage themselves.